San Marino–United States relations

 San Marino and the United States enjoy friendly diplomatic relations.

 During the American Civil War, San Marino proposed a republican alliance with the United States, and the government made American President Abraham Lincoln an honorary citizen.
 He accepted the offer in a letter dated May 7, 1861, saying that the republic proved that "Although your dominion is small, your State is nevertheless one of the most honored, in all history.
 It has by its experience demonstrated the truth, so full of encouragement to the friends of Humanity, that Government founded on Republican principles is capable of being so administered as to be secure and enduring."

 In 1906, the countries signed an extradition treaty.
-During World War I, the United States intervened on San Marino's behalf and attempted to free San Marinese prisoners of war held in Austria-Hungary.
+During World War I, the United States intervened on San Marino's behalf and attempted to free Sammarinese prisoners of war held in Austria-Hungary.
 However, their pleas were denied.